seanhaydongriffin/autoit-cdp-udf/README.md

 - Direct CDP communication (no WebDriver, no Selenium) via WebSockets
 - Playwright‑inspired API
-- Extremely lightweight (no bulky tech stack, no Node.js, no npm, no reporters, no trace viewers)
+- Extremely lightweight (no bulky tech stack, no Python, no Node.js, no ChromeDriver, no npm, no reporters, no trace viewers)
 - Extremely fast script runs
 - Auto‑waiting for elements and conditions ¹
 - Built‑in assertion system (`expect()`)